honeydatax/index-freebasic/README.md

 # index compiled in freebasic retro version

-*Have a bug on goto and gosub im working on this to solve the bug sory
+*Have a bug on line enter on linux chr 10 ch13 im working on this to solve the bug sory